SimonSubokLee/ston-docs-son/admin/environment.kr.rst

 Chapter 3.
 Configurations
 ******************

-This chapter will explain about configuration structure and how to apply modified settings.
+This chapter will explain the configuration structure and how to apply modified settings.
-Clear understanding of configuration structure helps to arrange servers and to deal with server failing situations.
+Having a clear understanding of configuration structure helps with arranging servers and dealing with server failing situations.

 Configuration is divided into global configuration(server.xml) and virtual host configuration(vhosts.xml).